The Deuce Season 1 Episode 2 Recap Show And Prove

 Advertisement

-Meanwhile, C.C., the villain of the pimps, spends his days both terrorising and protecting new girl Lori (Emily Meade).
-She's officially his new girl now — bye, Ashley! — and in bed, he rhapsodises about a future with a wife upstate.
+Meanwhile, C.C., the villain of the pimps, spends his days both terrorizing and protecting new girl Lori (Emily Meade).
+She's officially his new girl now — bye, Ashley! — and in bed, he rhapsodizes about a future with a wife upstate.
 He claims he's just saving up money now.
 He's vaguely interested in Paris. ("You ever been to Paris" is the new "We'll always have Paris.")
 Sometimes, he's Lori's white knight, promising a house upstate.
 Other times, he's yelling at Lori for bringing up her past pimps.
-He refers to them as the "little league", an enjoyable metaphor.
+He refers to them as the "little league," an enjoyable metaphor.

 He wins the white knight award when he rescues Lori from a potential kidnapper.
 The customer pretends to be the FBI, but he's not — he's there to tie Lori up and steal her for his own.
 C.C. promptly stabs the guy to death, and then immediately turns around and tells Lori to keep working.
 The best way to survive a traumatic encounter is to get right back on the horse, right?
 Lori's new to the Deuce, but she already seems to understand where this is heading.
 She also wants to get off the street, and she expresses an interest in movies.
 You should talk to Candy, Lori.